CLS 460 Teaching Internship: Student Mentors

 You will help new students engage in dialogue that involves a variety of perspectives across many disciplinary topics; you are the facilitator for involving new students in university life and in college level learning through reading, thinking and dialogue.
 You alongside the instructor will help challenge students to think and communicate in a small group setting while developing critical listening skills and honing their writing abilities.
+Books and course materials will be provided to CLS 460 mentors free of charge for the semester.

 CLS 460 Course Goals: